data472teamwater/optimizebusroute/README.md

+## URL:
+The URL for the site can be accessed using https://chchoptimizebusroute.azurewebsites.net/ .
+Sporadically the data from the API fails to load due to CORS issue even after the CORS settings are applied.
+Refreshing the page couple of times or accessing after sometime fixes the problem.
+Still we are yet to determine the root cause of this issue.

 ## AIM:

 This repo focuses on creating a webpage for plotting the actual bus routes and the construction sites on map.